Table of Contents

 - Thick toenails that may become yellow and brittle

 Jock itch usually begins in the crease of the groin and may spread to the upper thigh in a half-moon shape.
 This rash may be ring-shaped and lined with small blisters.
 Itchiness, flakiness, and scaling may also occur.
-It is essential to avoid situations that cause fungi growth and keep jock itch as dry as possible to prevent prolonged symptoms.
+It is essential to keep jock itch as dry as possible to prevent prolonged symptoms.

 Yeast Infections of the Skin